 By creating offers and contests, you can connect with them and convert them into potential buyers.
 Only, make sure that you don’t create fake offers just to draw their attention.
 It might harm your reputation and decrease people’s participation over time.

-As you can understand all festive days happening every year like Black Friday, Cyber Monday, Christmas time and etc all use fear of missing out, which is time sensitive.
+As you can understand all festive days happening every year like Black Friday, Cyber Monday, Christmas time etc all use fear of missing out, which is time-sensitive.

 Can You Use FOMO in Real Life?